Do Go On - 400 - The Millennium Dome Heist

 What's yours?

-Do you have one to give to Statham?
+Do you have what to get into Statham?

 Or can you just snap straight in?